AbrictoSecurity/ASCSRA/README.md

 ## Contributing

 We welcome bug fixes, feature requests and other contributions to the ASCSRA project.
-Please see our [issues page](https://github.com/AbrictoSecurity/ASCSRA/issues) for active issues.
+Please see our [issues page](https://github.com/AbrictoSecurity/ASCSRA/issues) for active issues before submitting a pull request.